-We are a global speciality chemical company selling high performance ingredients that go into thousands of everyday products.
+We are the name behind the high performance ingredients and technologies in some of the biggest, most successful brands in the world; creating, making and selling speciality chemicals that are relied on by industries and consumers everywhere.
 Consumers may not know our name, but we create the innovations that help our customers build million and billion-pound brands.

 Like our customers, we are driven by the desires of the consumer and our aim is to identify, anticipate and satisfy their unmet needs.
 We do this by working intimately with our customers and by focusing on constant, sustainable innovation.

 To maximise opportunities for growth, we use the global mega trends to shape our strategy and business model, which ensures we can deliver innovations that satisfy the unmet needs of our customers:

 These megatrends will impact right across our four business sectors, and continued innovation coupled with our ongoing focus on naturally sourced raw materials will leave us well placed to take advantage of them.